ElAleph25/ElAleph25/README.md

 I am a data scientist.
 I got my undergraduate degree in mathematics from UNAM.

-In applied maths, I am interested in learning and applying Machine Learning and Deep Learning.
+In applied maths, I am interested in constantly learning Machine Learning and applying it to real-world problems.
 I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
+I have a solid knowledge in linear algebra and calculus.
 I am also expanding my programming skills in Python, SQL and R.

 Very soon I hope to work very hard in a company applying my solid knowledge in statistics and programming.